IMQS/uberlog/README.md

 4. Supported on Linux and Windows

 ## Small
 Two headers, and three source files.
-Only 2071 lines of code, excluding tests.
+Only 2085 lines of code, excluding tests.

 ## Fast
 Logs are written to a shared memory ring buffer.
 Your program only stalls if the queue is full, which only happens when the writer cannot keep up with the amount of log messages.
+Under such circumstances, you generally have worse problems (ie unsustainable system load).

 ## Robust
 A child process is spawned, which takes care of writing the log messages to a file.